Exceptional circumstances

 • Disruption

-* Schools, colleges or training providers are not required to specify the nature of the medical condition when submitting a request, but they must hold documentation such as a letter or statement from the head of centre confirming that it affected the learner.
+* Schools, colleges or training providers don't need to specify the nature of the medical condition when submitting a request, but they must hold documentation such as a letter or statement from their head of centre confirming that it affected the learner.

 ** To be considered for a request, learners must have been affected during the exam by a disruption, or other exam circumstance, reported by the chief invigilator.